dsamithmendis/CodeAlpha_FibonacciGenerator/README.md

 ## 📜 License

-This script is licensed under a permissive attribution license.
-You are free to use and modify it for personal or educational projects with credit to the author.
+This software is licensed for individual or commercial use under a proprietary license.
+Redistribution, modification, or resale is **not permitted** without written authorization from the owner.

+See [LICENSE](LICENSE) for full terms.

 ---